secureailabs/Engineering/Milestone3/orchestrator_scripts/KPMG/README.md

 There are a number of points where we believe we could improve the model performance by enhancing the feature engineering sections.

 ##### Improved Data Imputation
-The first of these is that there are a large number of NaN values in the dataset.
-NaN values cannot be hashed properly by SimFL and so we change all NaN values to 0.
-However, it would be to the advantage of the study of these data points were to be imputed with something meaningful for that column, for example the mean value.
+The first is that there are a large number of NaN values in the dataset.
+NaN values cannot be hashed properly by SimFL and so we change all NaN values to 0 by default in the preprocessing script.
+However, we believe it would yield better results if these data points were to be imputed with something meaningful for that column; the mean value for example.

 ##### Dataset Incongruence
 The predictive performance of the federated model can partially be explained by structural dissimilarities between datasets SCL and GFR.
 Further investigation should go into this by the data owner federation.
 We were able to pick up on this potential through disparities found between the SHAP bee swarm plots (See below).
 While differences in SHAP output can be explained through covariance between features in specific examples, it can also mean that the structure learned by the model is incongruent.
 Our ability to accurately diagnose and fix is limited/ time expensive due to privacy constraints.